SAM DEES-SOUL MUSIC’S BEST KEPT SECRET.

 Rozetta Johnson covered A Woman’s Way.
 It was the B-Side to her single Mine Was Real.
-Sam wrote both songs using the nom de plume Lillian Dees.
+Sam wrote both songs with his wife Lillian Dees.
 He co-produced the songs with Clinton Moon.
 Released on Clintone Records, it reached number ninety-four in the US Billboard 100 and thirty-nine in the US R&B Charts.
 This was the first hit single Sam had written.
 Despite this, Sam saw himself as a singer first, and then a songwriter.

 Having written and produced his first hit single, Sam hadn’t given up hope of forging a successful career as a songwriter.
 After leaving Chess, Sam signed to Clintone Records as a solo artist in 1972.